PlayFab/MpsSamples/README.md

 ## MpsAllocatorSample

-This is a simple .NET Core console app that lets use easily see your MPS Builds/Game Servers/VMs plus allocate a game server (uses the RequestMultiplayerServer API call).
+This is a simple .NET Core console app that lets you easily see your MPS Builds/Game Servers/VMs plus allocate a game server (uses the RequestMultiplayerServer API call).
 More information [here](MpsAllocatorSample/README.md).

 ## UnityMirror